Oregon Lottery Games

-Other Oregon Lottery games include Pick 4, Keno, special Raffles and Video Lottery Terminals (available in select locations for players 21 and older).
+Other Oregon Lottery games include Keno, special Raffles and Video Lottery Terminals (available in select locations for players 21 and older).

-You can also play great instant-win games available from your local authorized Oregon Lottery retailer.
+You can also play Scratch-Its, instant-win games available from your local authorized Oregon Lottery retailer.

 History of the Oregon Lottery

 Established in 1984 as a way to add revenue to the faltering state economy, the Oregon Lottery quickly became one of the biggest revenue generators in the state.
 Sales started in April 1985 when the first instant win game, or "scratch-it" was introduced.
 Oregon's Game Megabucks debuted in November 1985 and is still going strong today.